Skip to content

 Beinn Dhorain — common questions

-Beinn Dhorain is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 471m of ascent and takes most walkers 3-6 hours.
+Beinn Dhorain carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 471m of ascent and a 3-6 hour day on the standard route.
 Terrain: Wet heather and peat hags dominate the lower walk in, with bog-cotton meadows in summer.

-Standard parking is at NC920240 near Inverness.
+Standard parking is at NC920240.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn Dhorain are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.